mtrevisan/Boxon/README.md

 - `minValue`: minimum value this field can assume, optional (alternative to `pattern` and `enumeration`).
 - `maxValue`: maximum value this field can assume, optional (alternative to `pattern` and `enumeration`).
 - `pattern`: regex pattern this field must obey, optional (alternative to `minValue`/`maxValue` and `enumeration`).
 - `enumeration`: enumeration for this field, optional (alternative to `pattern` and `minValue`/`maxValue`).
-If the field is a single enum, then each value of this enum is mutually exclusive.
+If the field is not an array, then each value of this enum is mutually exclusive.
 - `defaultValue`: default value, optional.
 If the variable is an array, then this field may represent an `or` between values (e.g. `ONE|TWO|THREE`), otherwise can be a single value (e.g. `TWO`).
 If not present, then the field is mandatory.
 - `charset`: charset of the field (if string value), optional.
 - `radix`: radix of the number field when written to the message, optional.